A Journey Through Europe’s Chocolate Wonders

 Peyrano: One of Turin's oldest chocolate houses, still crafting chocolate using traditional methods.

-Stratta: A historic confectionery with a breathtaking interior as decadent as its chocolates.
+Stratta: A historic confectionery with an interior as decadent as its chocolates.

-Local Tradition: Don't miss bicerin, Turin's signature drink that layers espresso, drinking chocolate, and cream in a small glass.
-It's the perfect chocolate pick-me-up during a chocolate tour of the city.
+Local Tradition: Don’t miss bicerin, Turin's signature drink that layers espresso, chocolate, and cream in a small glass.
+It's the perfect chocolate pick-me-up during your chocolate tour of the city.

 Modica: Sicily's Chocolate Secret